 At midnight, celebration was interrupted by the sound of machine gun fire in the distance.
 The revelers trooped outside to see if they were going to have to fight on Christmas Eve.
 There were hard words concerning the ancestry of the enemy.
 Across the wire, across the outpost line, across the valley of no-man’s land were the crests occupied habitually by the “opposition.”
 From these heights there rose a stream of green, Soviet made “tracer.”
 The celebrants contemplated this for a minute, and then Suarez suggested a reply.
 An M-60 machine gun emerged from the house, and while one man fired red tracer into the air, another held the bipod above his head and another fed the gun its belted ammunition.
 The streams of bullets crossed in the black, star-studded sky.
 The VC gun fell silent, as did the American.
 There was a hush as warriors waited for some sign that the hope of common humanity yet lived.
 The VC fire resumed.
 Now there were three guns shooting green stars into the blackness.
 The MI men’s gun chattered merrily, spilling a river of shell casings into the street.
 Red and green filled the night. "

 Every Christmas I post this excerpt from an autobiographical sketch I wrote once.
 This incident is reminiscent of the legendary football game in no man's land in 1914.
 The men at the party were of the Third Combat Battalion, 525th Military Intelligence Group, MACV CORDS Advisory Team 94, the CIA and the 5th Special Forces Group.
 The place was Song Be, Phuoc Long Province.
 It was 1968.

 There is a statue in Charlottesville, Virginia.
 On the pediment is inscribed, "Love makes memory eternal."
+That once was true.